engelsystem/engelsystem/DEVELOPMENT.md

 ```

 ## Localhost
-You can find yout local Engelsystem on [http://localhost:5080](http://localhost:5080).
+You can find your local Engelsystem on [http://localhost:5080](http://localhost:5080).

 ## Local build without Docker
 The following instructions explain how to get, build and run the latest Engelsystem version directly from the git main branch (may be unstable!).